sambit2/DataAnalytics-Web-based-Education/README.md

 ### test.js
 It contains the code that helps to extract the necessary components from the json and then work on it

+#### Part of my project for my master thesis at TU Delft (WIS Group) under the supervision of Prof. A. Bozzon
+Also sincere acknowledgements to Prof. C. Hauff and Vassilis